albertoCCz/plutusCourse/Week03/Lecture3.md

 # The Context
 (Reference: [Contexts.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs))

 As we have already seen, the Context, which plays a central role in the _EUTXO model_, is the third argument for the validator function.
-The data type of this argument has know changed to be `ScriptContext`, which is defined like follows:
+The data type of this argument has now changed to be `ScriptContext`, which is defined like follows:
 ```haskell
 data ScriptContext = ScriptContext{scriptContextTxInfo :: TxInfo, scriptContextPurpose :: ScriptPurpose }
 ```